 Visit the Cologne Cathedral

-When you arrive for your first day in Cologne, you’ll quickly notice a towering gothic cathedral that dominates the skyline.
-This is the Cologne Cathedral, and the first place you should visit in your Cologne itinerary.
+When you arrive for your first day in Cologne, you’ll quickly notice a towering Gothic cathedral that dominates the skyline.
+This is the Cologne Cathedral, and the first place you should visit while exploring the city.

 The Cologne Cathedral is open for tourists and free to visit.
-Monday to Saturday from 10 AM to 5 PM, and Sundays from 1 PM to 4 PM.
 Make sure to check the cathedral’s website prior to visiting as special events and masses can change when the cathedral is open to visitors.

-To learn more about the history of the Cathedral and Cologne, you should consider going on this walking tour of the area.
+To learn more about the history of the Cathedral and Cologne, you should consider going on this walking tour of the Old Town of Cologne.

 Explore Museum Ludwig